 - Materials must be in new condition

-- The library has on had to purchase:
+- The library has two types of material available for purchase:

 - Birch plywood.
 Size: 8 in. x 12 in. x 1/2 in. thick.
 Cost: $3.00